-The following sets out a summary of the debt securities issued by Shui On Development and Shui On Land as of June 30, 2011.
-Neither Shui On Land or Shui On Development has issued any debt securities since June 30, 2011.
+The following sets out a summary of the debt securities issued by Shui On Land, Shui On Development and its subsidiaries as of the date of this document.

 4.5% Convertible Bonds due 2015

 On September 29, 2010, Shui On Land had successfully completed issuance of unsecured RMB denominated US\$ settled 4.5% Convertible Bonds due 2015 in an aggregate principal amount of RMB2,720 million (equivalent to approximately US\$421 million).